wberdanier/MachineLearningGradProject/README.md

 # Task and Method

 The task for this project was to develop an image classifier from scratch.
-We were given 1500 sample images, split into training and testing sets (80-20), such as the one below:
+We were given 1500 sample images, such as the one below:

 ![Example image file](sample_image.png)

+We first split into training and test sets (90-10).
 Using scikit-learn, we extracted features, such as the Histogram-of-Gradients (HOG):

 ![Example image feature](sample_image_HOG.png)